Frequently Asked Questions

 Please see the Andrology User Guide for further information on testing and referral.

-Advice can be sort from the team of HCPC Registered Clinical Scientists at the Hull IVF Unit between the hours of 8am – 4pm Monday to Friday by telephoning 01482 382648.
+Advice can be sought from the team of HCPC Registered Clinical Scientists at Hull & East Riding Fertility between the hours of 8am – 4pm Monday to Friday by telephoning 01482 689040.

-The Hull Andrology Unit provides preliminary investigations for male sub fertility problems and post-vasectomy analysis.
-A patient can be referred for semen evaluation when his partner is of reproductive age and has not conceived after one year of unprotected vaginal intercourse, in the absence of any known course of infertility.
+The Hull Andrology Unit provides preliminary investigations for male sub fertility problems and post-vasectomy analysis via both NHS and private referrals.
+A patient can be referred for semen evaluation when his partner is of reproductive age and has not conceived after one year of unprotected vaginal intercourse in the absence of any known cause of infertility.
 An earlier referral for semen evaluation should be offered when his partner is aged 36 years or over and/or there is a known clinical cause of infertility and/or a history of predisposing factors for infertility.

 "GP/Patient Question" - I have received the results of a semen sample, why has it not met the acceptance criteria?

-There are certain criteria that need to be met in order to ensure unequivocal identification of the patient, the test requested can be identified and that the reportable results are accurate.
-If the request card details or patient information or sample parameters have not met these criteria then it may influence the patient’s results and therefore provide incorrect clinical information which could influence the patient’s treatment pathway.
+There are certain criteria that need to be met in order to ensure unequivocal identification of the patient, that the test requested can be identified and that the reportable results are accurate.
+If the request card details, patient information or sample parameters have not met these criteria, then it may influence the patient’s results and therefore provide incorrect clinical information which could influence the patient’s treatment pathway.
 The acceptance criteria are detailed in the Andrology User Guide and at all points should be met in order to ensure the test will be carried out and a report issued.

 Your sample will be disposed of as soon as the analysis is complete unless you have given your consent for the sample to be used for training.
 Once training is complete your sample will be disposed.